Effective Friday, September 17, a province-wide mandatory masking order will be implemented for all indoor public spaces.

 What are the expected side effects?

 There might be some mild symptoms a day or two after receiving the vaccine.
 The most common side effects are localized pain or redness or swelling at the injection site.
 Other symptoms may include mild fever, chills, headache, joint or muscle pain, nausea and vomiting, enlarged lymph nodes under the arm, or feeling tired.
 As with all vaccines, there's a chance that there will be a serious side effect, but these are rare.
-A serious side effect might be something like an allergic reaction.
+Information Sheets for each type of COVID-19 vaccine are available

-All residents will be asked to report any adverse or unexpected reactions to your local public health nurse, a pharmacist, doctor, or nurse practitioner as soon as possible.
+All residents will be asked to report any adverse or unexpected reactions to 8-1-1.

 Do you receive some protection from just one dose of the two-dose vaccines?

 Protection is good with one dose, but the two-dose vaccines require a second dose in order to ensure the full immune system response.
 Full protection will help reduce the risk of transmission as well as preventing the most severe forms of the COVID-19 illness and death.